Janine Sonis: 2020 Summer Olympics

-On August 6, 2021, Canada defeated Sweden 3–2 on penalty kicks to capture the gold medal in the 2020 Summer Olympics.
+On 6 August 2021 Canada defeated Sweden 3–2 on penalties to take the gold medal, the country's first Olympic title in a team sport since 1908.

-2022 CONCACAF W
+2022 CONCACAF W Championship

-Sonis was called up to the Canada squad for the 2022 CONCACAF W Championship.
-Going into the tournament, she was named Canada Soccer player of the month for June 2022.
-Sonis scored and made 2 assists in Canada's first match in the tournament.
-Sonis started in the July 18, 2022 final against the United States, losing 1-0 to claim the tournament's silver medal.
+Sonis was called up for the 2022 CONCACAF W Championship and, going into the tournament, was named Canada Soccer's player of the month for June 2022.
+She scored and made two assists in Canada's opening match.
+She started the final on 18 July 2022, a 1–0 defeat to the United States that left Canada with the silver medal.